MudduLatha/myRetailRestfulService/README.md

 2. Start the Cassandra server with the command “./cassandra” by navigating to the bin directory in the Cassandra folder.
 3. Run the following command

-cqlsh -f database_creation.cql
+cqlsh -f cassandra_database.cql

 to create the key space, table and insert data into the table.
-The database_creation.cql file is present in the cassandra folder.
+The cassandra_database.cql file is present in the cassandra folder.

 **Steps to start webservices server:**